ControlCheck Formulary

 This red badge indicates the number of items that need to be mapped; it could be users, locations, or medications that require mapping.

-To resolve medications that require mapping in the application, ControlCheck managers can access the Medication Mapper feature by first selecting the Manage tab in the ControlCheck navigation bar, then selecting the Medication Mapper link on the left side of the screen.
+To resolve medications that require mapping in the application, ControlCheck managers can access the Medication Mapper feature within the Formulary by first selecting the Manage tab in the ControlCheck navigation bar, then selecting the Formulary link on the left side of the screen.

 Mapping Medications

-To map a medication, first begin by looking at the Unmapped: Potentially Controlled section.
-This is where ControlCheck will list unmapped medications that the application has identified as possible controlled, based on medication name.
+To map a medication, first begin by looking at the Unmapped: Potentially Controlled column.
+This is where ControlCheck will indicate unmapped medications that the application has identified as possible controlled, based on medication name.
 You will be mapping medications to each other or to a generic drug that exists in the system.

 ControlCheck will display a table of medications that require mapping with the following column headers:

-- Medication Name - will display the medication name as populated in the source file.
+- Medication Name - Displays the medication name as populated in the source file.

-Once you are ready to map a medication, click Select.
+Once you are ready to map a medication, select the Map button.

 Selected Unmapped Medication